 We promote healthy eating and ask that parents provide healthy snacks of fruit and vegetables for break times.
-We have chilled and filtered water available throughout the day and ask that children bring drinks bottles to school for re-filling.
-If your child will not ‘yet’ drink water please speak to us so that we can manage any other choices together.
+We have water available throughout the day and ask that children bring drinks bottles to school for re-filling.
+If your child will not ‘yet’ drink water, please speak to us so that we can manage any other choices together.

 A small number of children do have food allergies and we ask that children do not bring in food items with nuts in their lunch boxes.

 Finally, children should not bring sweets to school to celebrate birthdays - cards and songs are much more fun!